ArkEcosystemArchive/docs-legacy/docs/cookbook/usage-guides/how-to-use-ark-desktop-wallet.md

 *Q: If I added a second passphrase to my wallet can I still send transactions if I lost my second passphrase?
 Is there a way to remove the second passphrase?*

 **A: If you do not know your second passphrase you will not be able to send transactions.
 The second passphrase is just as important as your first passphrase.
 However, you will be able to import your wallet with just your first passphrase and view it.
-But you will not be able to use the Ark in it without the second passphrase.**
+But you will not be able to use the ARK in it without the second passphrase.**

-*Q: How long does it take to transfer Ark to/from an exchange?*
+*Q: How long does it take to transfer ARK to/from an exchange?*

-**A: The time it takes to send Ark to/from an exchange may vary depending on how busy that exchange is.
+**A: The time it takes to send ARK to/from an exchange may vary depending on how busy that exchange is.
 If an extensive amount of time has lapsed (days, although this should not happen) you may want to contact a delegate to assist you.**

-*Q: If I am already voting for a delegate and I add more Ark to my wallet, do I need to revote for the delegate for that Ark to count?*
+*Q: If I am already voting for a delegate and I add more ARK to my wallet, do I need to revote for the delegate for that ARK to count?*

 **A: No. Most delegates check your wallet weight on every block they forge.**

 *Q: How fast are Ark blocks forged?*

 **A: A block is forged every 8 seconds.
-Each block forged creates 2 Ark.**
+Each block forged creates 2 ARK.**

 *Q: What does "top 51" delegates mean?
 Are there more delegates?*

 **A: Only the top 51 delegates with the most votes are allowed to forge/validate/secure the Ark Network.
 It is up to the community to keep the most trusted/honest delegates in charge of doing so.
-This creates a democracy of sorts, giving power to the Ark holders.**
+This creates a democracy of sorts, giving power to the ARK holders.**

 *Q: Can I vote for 2 delegates at the same time with 1 wallet?*

 **A: No. You can only vote for 1 delegate with each wallet.
-1 Ark = 1 Vote for 1 Delegate.
-This system ensures individuals with large amounts of Ark cannot act maliciously by voting for multiple delegates with one wallet.**
+1 ARK = 1 Vote for 1 Delegate.
+This system ensures individuals with large amounts of ARK cannot act maliciously by voting for multiple delegates with one wallet.**

 *Q: When can I expect payment from my delegate?*

-**A: Payment from your delegate depends on various things like the amount of Ark you're staking and their payout frequency and minimum payout amount.
+**A: Payment from your delegate depends on various things like the amount of ARK you're staking and their payout frequency and minimum payout amount.
 You can learn more about this in the delegate proposals subreddit.
 Link provided in [Appendix](#appen).**

-*Q: If I am voting for a delegate can I still send or use my Ark or is it ‘locked’ up?
-Do I keep my Ark when I vote?*
+*Q: If I am voting for a delegate can I still send or use my ARK or is it ‘locked’ up?
+Do I keep my ARK when I vote?*

-**A: Your Ark is not given away to the delegate nor is it locked up.
-It is still your Ark and you can do with it what you wish.**
+**A: Your ARK is not given away to the delegate nor is it locked up.
+It is still your ARK and you can do with it what you wish.**

 *Q: Does my wallet need to be open and running for my vote to count and collect payout?*